jorgegv/rage1/doc/BANKING-DESIGN.md

 ## Design points

-- All of the game code must reside in low memory (below 0xc00), as a genear rule.
+- All of the game code must reside in low memory (below 0xc00), as a rule of thumb.
 Code that is used in exceptional situations (menu, start, game end, game over conditions) can be in other banks provided that it does not call anything outside its own bank or the main bank.

 - There are some assets that are used all the time and must reside in low
-  memory: hero and bullet sprites, character set, game state, etc.
+  memory: character set, game state, etc.

 - There are other assets that are used only at given times, and that can be loaded and unloaded on-demand: sprites, tiles, screen rules, sounds, etc.